A Guide For Managing Anxiety Disorders & Stress

 While each person is different, many people who live with anxiety disorder find success in managing anxiety using CBT.
 This type of talk therapy can teach many individuals how to recognize and control feelings and thoughts, possibly facilitating true change in their emotions and behavior.

-• Psychotherapy: In psychotherapy, many clients might directly address the past, possibly helping many to understand the triggers that may have caused nervous thoughts.
+• Psychotherapy: In psychotherapy, many clients might directly address the past, possibly helping many to better understand the triggers that may have caused nervous thoughts.

 • Behavioral activation: This CBT skill can ease symptoms of an anxiety disorder, possibly helping many to monitor their moods and engage in positive activities to negate the effects of a low mood.